brettz9/nogin/README.md

         server-side-supplied schema for expected types); use `json-editor`?
     1. **Captchas** ([svg-captcha](https://www.npmjs.com/package/svg-captcha)
         (doesn't use easily breakable SVG text, and could convert to image))
+        1. Plugin system for captchas, while potentially allowing saving to and retrieving from database (e.g., for admin-added list of Q&A's), need not be aware of any other co-submitted data like username, password, etc.
 1. **Login page**
     1. **Security** CSRF protection
     1. Provide **option for integration** within an existing page to avoid need